 Football: Ings double deepens Watford's relegation fears

+WATFORD: Watford manager Nigel Pearson warned his side of the perils of relegation if they do not stop "gifting" points away after a 3-1 home defeat by Southampton on Sunday (Jun 28).

-WATFORD: Danny Ings produced two fine finishes to further his case for the Premier League Golden Boot as Southampton kept Watford poised perilously above the relegation zone with a 3-1 win at Vicarage Road on Sunday.
+Danny Ings produced two fine finishes to further his case for the Premier League Golden Boot as Saints realistically secured their top-flight status for another season by reaching 40 points.

 Watford said Andre Gray, Nathaniel Chalobah and Domingos Quina were not included to protect "the health and safety of all players, staff and officials" after Gray hosted a birthday party on Friday with more than the permitted six people present.